mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

 In this post I pretend to provide some intuition of how have I optimized some of these pipelines for building Pytorch and Cuda using a Conda environment in a pretty efficient way.

-### 2. The classic approach
+### 1. The classic approach

 A common way to automate tasks such as Python package code formatting is to use pre-commit hooks.
 Also, I am used to working with pytest because I consider it a very flexible and intuitive framework to run all my tests.
 So these dependencies and others like Pytorch need to be installed in our environment before we can use them properly.
-I use [Conda] (https://www.anaconda.com/) environments for Python package management as it is a very powerful tool.
+I use [Conda](https://www.anaconda.com/) environments for Python package management as it is a very powerful tool.

 I've set up a very simple and straightforward [Github repository](https://github.com/mmeendez8/cache_docker) that follows this approach so that we can easily visualize the different pipelines that we're going to use.
 So a simple CI pipeline that uses Anaconda Action for Python package management might look like this: